CCIAJ/site/_posts/2025-10-10-Ministry-Tables-Green-Paper.md

 # author: Bill Smith
 ---

-On Tuesday October 7,2025, the Ministry of Culture, Gender and Sport tabled a Green Paper on the National Policy for Culture, Entertainment and the Creative Economy.
+On Tuesday October 7,2025, the Ministry of Culture, Gender, Entertainment and Sport tabled a Green Paper on the National Policy for Culture, Entertainment and the Creative Economy.

 The Green Paper is available for download [Here](assets/docs/NationalPolicyForCreatives.pdf)